paigematheson14/notes-about-assembly-quality-control/README.md

 # What is a genome assembly?
 A genome assembly is the process of piecing together the complete DNA sequence of an organism's genome from shorter DNA fragments.
 It is an essential step in genomics and involves several key stages.

-**1. Sequencing**
-The genome is first broken into many small fragments, which are then sequenced to determine their nucleotide sequences (the order of DNA bases: adenine (A), cytosine (C), guanine (G), and thymine (T).
-In other words, the DNA of an organism is read to determine its nucleotide sequence.

 There are several different methods for sequencing.
 The data I have for my genome assemblies are **long-read PromethION Nanopore data** and **short-read Illumina data**.

 **PromethION Nanopore**